Code-Institute-Submissions/getMyTattoo/README.md

 ### Typography

-For this project I decided to pair Montserrat with Shadows Into Light, two Google Fonts that I think are great for this website.
+For this project, I decided to pair Montserrat with Shadows Into Light, two Google Fonts that I think are great for this website.

 Montserrat, which is modern and clear, has been used for almost any text on the website.